 There are few things more magical than waking up to newly fallen snow on a cold winter’s morning.
-But all that enchanting snow loses its appeal when it comes to actually dealing with it; namely, shoveling it off your driveway, sidewalks, and steps so you can safely drive in snow and get into and out of your own house.
+But all that enchanting snow loses its appeal when it comes to actually dealing with it; namely, shoveling snow off your driveway, sidewalks, and steps so you can safely drive in snow and get into and out of your own house.
 If you grew up in an area where it snowed frequently, you likely had to help shovel each time it snowed.
 But now, as adults, there are some easier options you can utilize that don’t take as long and aren’t as physically taxing.
-So if you have to deal with heavy snow where you live, purchasing a snow blower will save you both time and energy (and make you the envy of your shoveling neighbors).
-But there are many different factors to consider in choosing a snow blower: how much snow does your area usually get?
+Luckily, snow removal isn’t as exhausting as before since there are already available snow blowers in the market that will save you both time and energy (and make you the envy of your shoveling neighbors).
+However, there are many different factors to consider in choosing a snow blower: how much snow does your area usually get?
 Do you need to clear a large or small amount of snow?
 What about gas-powered versus electric models?
-Taking all these factors into consideration, these are the five best snow blowers to buy for this and future winters!
+Taking all these factors into consideration, these are the five best snow blowers to buy for future winters.

 Ego 2-Stage Snow Blower

 Compactly designed with a stylish black and neon-green color scheme, the two-stage Ego snow blower is one of the best electric snow blowers available.
 And not just because it’s quiet and hassle-free, but also because it’s cordless, so there’s no need to be dragging a cold-weather extension cord around the yard.
 Measuring 24 inches, the steel auger can funnel in huge amounts of snow, breaking up heavier bits and then ejecting the snow out of the chute to a distance of 50 feet.
 A dashboard allows you to change the auger speed, and a pair of ARC Lithium batteries bring long-lasting power.
 Other handy features include LED lights for late-night or early morning snow removal.